Johnson-blip02/Pet-Dating-App/README.md

 - 💬 **Real-Time Chat with WebSockets**
   Matched pets can start chatting instantly through a WebSocket-powered chat system.

+- 🔍 Explore Page with Dynamic Filtering
+  Users can browse and discover other pet profiles through the Explore page, enhanced with intuitive filtering by pet type (e.g., Dog or Cat) and search by name.
+This allows users to         narrow down results and find connections based on their pet's preferences or interests.
+The filtering logic is handled on the client side for fast, responsive interaction

 - ❤️ **Like & Match System**
   Pets can "like" other profiles, and chat is unlocked only when both sides have liked each other.